 All of our institutions are provisionally certified by the DOE.
 See Part I, Item 1.
 "Business - Regulatory Environment - Regulation of Federal Student Financial Aid Programs."
 The DOE typically places an institution on provisional certification following a change in ownership resulting in a change of control, and may provisionally certify an institution for other reasons including, but not limited to, failure to comply with certain standards of administrative capability or financial responsibility.
-During the time when an institutions.
+During the time when an institution is provisionally certified, it may be subject to adverse action with fewer due process rights than those afforded to other institutions.
 In addition, an institution that is provisionally certified must apply for and receive approval from the DOE for certain substantive changes including, but not limited to, the establishment of an additional location, an increase in the level of academic offerings or the addition of new programs.
+The DOE is currently engaged in a negotiated rulemaking process that is considering, among other issues, establishing rules to authorize additional conditions and restrictions on provisionally certified institutions.
+See Part I, Item 1.
+"Business - Regulatory Environment - Negotiated Rulemaking."
 Any adverse action by the DOE or increased regulatory burdens as a result of the provisional status of one of our institutions could have a material adverse effect on enrollments and our revenues, financial condition, cash flows and results of operations.